orujovshah/migrate-to-spotify/README.md

 ## License

-This project is provided as-is for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Make sure to comply with:
 - [YouTube API Terms of Service](https://developers.google.com/youtube/terms/api-services-terms-of-service)
 - [Spotify Developer Terms](https://developer.spotify.com/terms)